UoY-RoboStar/robochart-ann-components/README.md

  - A `RoboChart` directory, that contains a RoboChart project `SegwayComparison` containinng all four versions of the Segway RoboChart model, for the purpose of comparing their CSP semantics.
  - A directory `Segway_Proofs` that contains CSP files for proving properties about the automatically generated CSP semantics from the
    `SegwayComparison` project, and those semantics with an ANN process added manually.
+This includes showing that the ANN semantics are cyclic.

 The `Supporting Proofs` directory contains additional files supporting our verification strategy:
 - CSPM documents supporting